AakashMutum/OutfitCast/README.md

 ## 💡 Solution

 **OutfitCast** is a smart, single-page web application that analyzes local weather conditions and recommends outfits best suited for the user’s comfort and environment.

 Built entirely in **Python (Streamlit)**, the app simulates a real-time experience — complete with weather summaries, hourly forecasts, and outfit cards — while being API-ready for live integration in the future.

+✨ *Because sometimes, what you wear depends on what the sky says — OutfitCast helps you forecast your outfit.*

+---

-### 🎯 Core Features
+## 🎯 Core Features
 - 🌦️ **City-based Forecast:** Select any Indian capital from a dropdown to get weather-linked outfit ideas.
 - 👕 **Outfit Recommendation Engine:** Suggests tops, bottoms, outerwear, footwear, and accessories.
 - 🕒 **Time & Forecast Display:** Real-time local time display and a 6-hour forecast simulator.
 - 🧠 **Rule-Based Logic:** Temperature, humidity, and rainfall rules determine clothing suggestions.
 - 💻 **Responsive UI:** Designed with a sleek dark theme and modern spacing for readability and polish.
-- ⚙️ **Future-Ready:** The structure is built to plug directly into the Open-Meteo API for real live data.
+- ⚙️ **Future-Ready:** The structure is built to plug directly into the Open-Meteo API for live weather data.

 ---